 As a web developer, yes it’s possible to work remotely.

 It’s also possible to make a decent living but doesn’t expect you’ll have a luxury one.

 Working remotely is totally different than working as an in-house developer on a top corporation.

 At last, here are what you need to start working remotely, based on my experience:

 - Be honest.
 Even if a company reached you out and give you an offer with a good amount of money, but you realize you had no more time to allocate, just tell to them and reject the offer politely.

 - If you’re honest, you’ll gain trust over time from your employers.

 - If you’ve gained trust, then more jobs and more raise will come to you.

-- Treat your employers as you're working as in-house developer for them.
+- Treat your employers as you’re working as an in-house developer for them.

 - Be open mind.
-Always open to learn something new.
+Always open to learning something new.